typedb/typedb-docs/09-schema/01-concepts.md

 - `double`: a double-precision floating point number, including a decimal point.
 - `string`: enclosed in double `"` or single `'` quotes
 - `boolean`: `true` or `false`
-- `date`: a date or date-time in ISO 8601 format
+- `date`: a date or date-time in format of `2005-11-06` or `2005-11-06T19:27:03.186`.
+The second and second fraction part can be optional.
+The second fraction part can have 1 to 3 digits.

 **The same attribute can be owned by different concept types.**.